ChaosRinkHan/OpenFiles/FDM.md

 ## NoSQL Databases

+Refer to non-relational databases

+-   Designed for distributed storage with high horizontal scalability
-No schemas are required
+-   No schemas are required

-No join operations
+-   No join operations

-No ACID transactions
+-   No ACID transactions

+### Data Models

+• Key-Value • Document • Column • Graph

 ### Mongo DB